sjtuytc/UnboundedNeRFPytorch/README.md

 This project is the **non-official** implementation of Block-NeRF.
 Ideally, the features of this project would be:

 - **PyTorch Implementation.** The official Block-NeRF paper uses tensorflow and requires TPUs.
 However, this implementation only needs PyTorch.

+- **Quick download.** We host many datasets on our server and on Google drive so that downloading becomes much faster.

-- **Better data preprocessing.** The original Block-NeRF paper requires downloading tons of data from Google Cloud Platform.
+- **Uniform data format.** The original Block-NeRF paper requires downloading tons of data from Google Cloud Platform.
 This repo provide processed data and convenient scripts.
+We provides a uniform data format that suits many datasets of large-scale neural fields.

 - **State-of-the-art performance.** This project produces state-of-the-art rendering quality with better efficiency.

 - **Quick validation.** We provide quick validation tools to evaluate your ideas so that you don't need to train on the full Block-NeRF dataset.

-- **Open research and better community.** Along with this project, we aim to developping a strong community working on this.
+- **Open research.** Along with this project, we aim to developping a strong community working on this.
 We welcome you to joining us (if you have a Wechat, feel free to add my Wechat ytc407).
 The contributors of this project are listed at the bottom of this page!

+- **Chinese community.** We will host regular Chinese tutorials and provide hands-on videos on general NeRF and building your custom NeRFs in the wild and in the city.
+Welcome to add my Wechat if you have a Wechat.

 You are expected to get the following results in this repository: